vishvAsa/notes/sapiens/phenes/health/food/cooking/utensils.md

 - Plastic not ok.
 - Ceramics may leach lead.

+#### Composition testing
+I have tested new vessels by cutting a portion on the side and old vessels in every possible way.
+Of course, machine testing or spectroscopy does not require a piece of the metal.
+You can test for the whole vessel directly.

+#### Copper based
+- Too much copper can be fatal.
+You could get severe toxicity from ingesting large amounts of copper salts through your skin.
+Copper can work its way through your internal organs and build up in your brain, liver, and lungs.

+##### Brass
+- Brass is an alloy of copper and zinc.
+Often, lead is added.
+See copper materials page for more info.
+- Zinc due its properties allows the copper in brass to directly react with food and render it poisonous.
+(Unlike bronze that has copper and tin, tin being food safe).
+Hence it requires tin coating.
+  - abhinand - "I have tested for kalai coating done at many shops in Bangalore, all are 96% tin.
+In fact the new eeya chombu tested 10%lead, old eeya chombus are safe like kalai coated brass."
+  - harIsh - "In my hometown kumbakonam, was able to get close to 98% tin coating inside..But it wears off over the years and will require recoating "
+- Longevity
+  - "It wears off with age and also by cooking sour substances like rasam etc. Only rice stays for like 10 15 years"

+#### Steel
+- Abhinand - "Stainless steel becomes stainless because of austenitic steel retainers chromium/nickel.
+So not all that safe considering that nickel comes with lead again.
+Yes they had like 3.4 to 4.2 percent lead."

 ## Current utensils

 ### Pressure cookers
 - Hawkins Stainless Steel Induction Compatible Pressure Cooker, 8 Litre, Silver (HSS80).
 Inside fitting lid.
 - Hawkins Stainless Steel Induction Compatible Pressure Cooker (Tall), 3 Litre, Silver (HSS3T).
 Inside fitting lid.